-The HRO Today Association Certification Provider program is one of the most powerful initiatives your organization can be a part of.
+The HRO Today Association Certification Provider program is one of the most powerful initiatives of which your organization can be a part.
 This is an important industry standard and benchmark that allows providers to break into new markets.
 It also provides a key strategy to help HR service providers to better position themselves in this competitive industry.
 By becoming certified, companies can maximize the potential of existing markets and demonstrate to current and prospective customers that they have undergone a rigorous audit and testing process and have reached a specific level of accountability of standards and ethics.

 Why obtain the Certified Provider badge from the HRO Today Association?

 To Gain Marketing Advantages